ja-guzzle/docs/docs/introduction/What is Guzzle.md

 **Guzzle binaries : **These are core binaries of Guzzle which perform specific task of ingesting data, processing, reconciliation, etc.

-**Guzzle App: **This consist of Guzzle REST API and Web app which allows users to author Guzzle configs, users to edit and tuor
+**Guzzle App: **This consist of Guzzle REST API and Web app which allows users to author Guzzle configs, Run and monitor jobs, and administer Guzzle environment configurations

-**Repository database : **This stores run time audits of job runs, output of reconciliation, data quality checks and housekeeping, watermark values of incremental data load and other metadata for Guzzle app
+**Repository database : **This stores run-time audits of job runs, output of reconciliation, data quality checks and housekeeping, watermark values for  incremental data load and other metadata for Guzzle app

 ![image alt text](/img/docs/introduction/introduction0.png)